tc39/proposal-smart-pipelines/readme.md

 x::hasOwnProperty
 x::hasOwnProperty('key')
 ```
-But the `::` would only need to handle method calls.
-No operator overloading of
+But the `::` operator would only need to handle method calls.
+No operator
-`::` for method extraction would be needed.
+overloading of `::` for method extraction (that is, `::` as a prefix operator)
+would be needed.

 </table>